lee-b/kobold_assistant/README.md

 ### `STT_ENERGY_THRESHOLD: 1500`

 Energy level (mic volume) to use when NOT auto-calibrating (per above).
 Range is from 0 to 4000, with 1500 being reasonable for a well-calibrated mic.

 ## KoboldAI

 Really, you should check the KoboldAI instructions, but as a quick guide to getting it running on Debian, Ubuntu, Linux Mint, Pop!
-OS, or simialr Debian-based Linux distros, for the purposes of running this, here's how to do it, at *present*.
+OS, or similar Debian-based Linux distros, for the purposes of running this, here's how to do it, at *present*.
 No guarantees that this will continue to work.

 ROUGH requirements (check the KoboldAI docs for better requirements):
     - nvidia card with CUDA and at least 12GB of Video RAM (VRAM)